 Motivate Your Sales Team

-Understand each sales team member personally.
-Have each team member take a personality test, such as a free one at 16.personalities.com.
+It’s important to understand each sales team member personally to help them stay motivated.
+Have each team member take a personality test, such as a free one at https://www.16personalities.com.
 Taking the time to understand how each person thinks, learns, how they are motivated, communicates, and accepts feedback is critical to team rapport and development.

 Continually Train Your Sales Team

-Offering opportunities like professional development and in-house coaching helps your sales reps feel like you’re invested in their success.
+Doing things like encouraging professional development and in-house coaching helps your sales reps feel like you’re invested in their success.
 Train sales reps on things like how to establish rapport with prospects, how to build trust, and how to overcome potential objections from customers.

-People succeed at places they like working, and with sales managers they respect.
-Don’t just paint your company values on the wall and put them in the organizational handbook.
-Live them out.
+People succeed at places they like working at, and with sales managers they respect.
+Don’t just paint your company values on the wall and put them in the organizational handbook—live them out.
 For example, respect, care, accountability, trust, and the customer experience are great values to live by for any sales organization.

 Foster Transparent Sales Performance Objectives